-The red line represents the offset between a Sync node reference time and the measured time of a monitored device.
-For PTP and PPS signals, the sync node reference is an internal reference time from the receiver (e.g. multi GNSS (GPS, GLONASS, Galileo, Beidou), external UTC time service, IRIG TC, long wave time reference: eg. PZF, MSF, WWVB ...).
-The sync node reference is depicted as a green line.
+For PTP and PPS signals, the sync node reference is an internal reference time from the receiver (e.g. multi GNSS (GPS, GLONASS, Galileo, Beidou), external UTC time service, IRIG TC, long wave time reference: eg. PZF, MSF, WWVB . . . ).
+The sync node reference is depicted as a red line and if a second reference is available then the blue line represents the offset between the two referenc clocks.
 For multi GNSS reference clock in normal operation you will see something in the lower nano second range with 5ns resolution.

-For NTP monitored signal the Sync node system time is synchronized by the internal NTP in sync by the internal reference clock (multi GNSS or IRIG TC, long wave ...).
-In this case the green line in the graph represents the internal NTP system time.
+For NTP monitored signal the Sync node is synchronized the internal NTP that is in sync by an internal reference clock (multi GNSS or IRIG TC, long wave ...).
+In this case the red line in the graph represents the internal NTP system time.

-Select Time Range:
+Time Range:

 There are different time ranges to choose from.
-By day, week, month and manual.
-When selecting the manual time range click on "select now" to display the graph with the selected time range.
+By day, week, month and custom.
+When selecting the custom time range click on "Apply" to display the graph with the selected time range.
 For other options it is also possible to go back to see data in the past.

-Select Y Range:
+Y Range:

-Different options available: autoscale, or fixed Y ranges in decade intervals: 100ns,1us, 10us, 10us, 1ms, 10ms and 100ms.
+Different options available: auto-scale, or fixed Y ranges in decade intervals: 100ns,1us, 10us, 10us, 1ms, 10ms and 100ms.